 A Noble Impulse Constructs the Largest of Buildings

 Gilded Age Chicago saw numerous calamities and social upheavals.
 The Great Fire of 1871 incinerated the nascent metropolis.
 As it rebuilt amidst the rubble, Chicago’s already-enormous commercial and industrial interests grew ever-larger.
 Immigrants and migrants crowded into a city divided between soaring wealth and bitter poverty.
 Crippling strikes gripped the city in 1877 and 1886.
 The latter year saw tens of thousands of workers engage in a series of strikes that culminated with the infamous Haymarket Affair.
+You can learn all about that event on our Factories to Calories Food Tour of Fulton Market, by the way.

 Amidst this turmoil, real estate tycoon Ferdinand Peck decided to heal the city’s wounds with a grand new structure bringing fine arts to the all classes.
 Peck lined up funds from bigwigs like Field and Pullman then hired the budding architecture firm of Adler and Sullivan.
 The duo designed the largest theater in the world and placed it within the world’s largest multi-purpose building.
 The theater itself seats over 3,900 and takes up about 40% of the building’s volume.
 Peck subsidized construction and maintenance of this enormous space with a 400-room luxury hotel on Michigan Boulevard and a 136-suite office building on Wabash.
 The unprecedented, audacious size of the structure inspired awe.
 The Auditorium Building was often touted as the largest, tallest and heaviest building since the Great Pyramids.